thalim-glam/WD_Scheduler5/README.md

 In my code I had 1 main branch and crated a few featured branch to test my code and update.
   - I worked on the basic starter code provided from the bootcamp.
-  - Added the screenshot and
+  - Added the javaScript code to make it work.
   - Used inspect to monitor my code and it's performance.

 ## How to Contribute